robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 }
 ```

-[:1:] Create the model that we created in the core module.
+[:1:] Instantiate the model class we created in the 'core' module.

-[:2:] Get access to the UI elements we need.
+[:2:] Obtain references by id to the text view and button we created in the Android Designer.

-[:3:] Hook up the click event on the button.
+[:3:] Hook up the click event of the button to show a new quote from the model.

 ### iOS UI

+In order to design the UI for the iOS app, we will make use of [Interface Builder](../ib-basics/ib-basics.md) from within Xcode.
+In the project view, navigate to the ios module > resources > Base.lproj, and double click on `Main.storyboard`.

+There should already be a label and a button, which is exactly what we need, after some minor configuration.

+* Click on MyViewController, and under the _Identity Inspector_ change the class to FortuneViewController.
+* Under the _Connections Inspector_, drag the 'clicked' Received Action onto the button.
+* Drag the button until the guides show it centered horizontally and aligned to the button.
+* Change the button text to be _Show Next Fortune_, and resize the button so all the text is shown.
+* Change the text of the label to whatever you like.
+* Make sure the label's text size is 24.
+* Increase the maximum number of lines to somewhere between 3-5, and make sure the label's height is tall enough.

 Rename `MyViewController.java` under the `ios` module to `FortuneViewController.java` and replace the contents with the following code: